watermint/toolbox/docs/commands/dropbox-team-admin-role-delete.md

 # dropbox team admin role delete

-Remove a role from the member
+Remove a specific admin role from a team member while preserving other roles, allowing precise permission adjustments

+Selectively removes individual admin roles without affecting other permissions.
+Useful for adjusting responsibilities or implementing role-based access changes.
+The command verifies the member has the role before attempting removal.

 # Security